St Olave's Church, York

 St Olave's Church, York (pronounced Olive) is a Grade I listed parish church of the Church of England in York.
-It is situated on Marygate, by St Mary's Abbey.
+It stands on Marygate, by St Mary's Abbey.

 History

 St Olave's Church is situated within St Mary's Abbey walls, which was ruined in the Dissolution of the Monasteries.
 It is dedicated to St Olaf, patron saint of Norway.
-The Anglo-Saxon Chronicle entry for 1055 records that ‘This year died Earl Siward at York; and his body lies in the minster at Galmanho, which he had himself ordered to be built and consecrated, in the name of God and St. Olave, to the honour of God and to all his saints.’
+The Anglo-Saxon Chronicle entry for 1055 records that "This year died Earl Siward at York; and his body lies in the minster at Galmanho, which he had himself ordered to be built and consecrated, in the name of God and St. Olave, to the honour of God and to all his saints".

 Galmanho is a former name for the area where the church stands and Siward, Earl of Northumbria, is believed to have had his York residence.
 This is the earliest date for a church dedication to St Olaf (Olav in Norwegian) anywhere.

 St Olave's Church was extensively rebuilt in the 15th century.
 Substantial repairs were carried out in the 1720s including the insertion of windows in the north aisle, the wall of which had earlier served as part of the abbey and later city defences.
-The church was restored in 1848 – 1849, and reopened on Wednesday 14 February 1849.
+The church was restored in 1848–49, and reopened on 14 February 1849.

 The church was again renovated starting in 1887.
-After a closure of 5 weeks, the church reopened on 2 September 1888.
+After a closure of five weeks, the church reopened on 2 September 1888.
 The ceiling of lath and plaster which covered the central aisle of the nave was removed.
 The pillars, arches and north and west walls were stripped of paint and plaster.
-A new chancel was added in 1887–9 by George Fowler Jones, a York architect, and later extended in 1906.
+A new chancel was added between 1887 and 1889 by George Fowler Jones, a York architect, and later extended in 1906.
 This contains the five-light 15th-century east window.
 Despite these changes the architectural style is broadly 15th century.

 Current parish life

 St Olave's has a strong musical tradition, with a large choir and recently restored organ, as well as a ring of six bells hung for change ringing.
 In addition the orchestra of the Academy of St Olave's performs three concerts each year and plays for one orchestral Mass on Remembrance Sunday.
-The Sunday sung eucharist is at 10.30 using Common Worship (order one, contemporary language).
+The Sunday Sung Eucharist is at 10.30 using Common Worship (order one, contemporary language).
+The parish lies within the Liberal Anglo-Catholic tradition of the Church of England, with vestments and incense used at every celebration of the Sung Eucharist.